NOAH Compendium

 Special precautions for use

 Anti-inflammatory corticosteroids, such as dexamethasone, are known to exert a wide range of side effects.
 Whilst single high doses are generally well tolerated, they may induce severe side-effects in long term use and when esters possessing a long duration of action are administered.
-Dosage in medium to long term use should therefore generally be kept to the minimum necessary to control symptoms.
+Dosage in medium to long term use should therefore generally be kept to the minimum necessary to control clinical signs.
 During a course of treatment the situation should be reviewed frequently by close veterinary supervision.

 Operator warnings

 The veterinary medicinal product can cause allergic reactions.
-Persons with known hypersensitivity to the active substance or any of the excipients should avoid contact with the veterinary medicinal product.
-Care should be taken to avoid accidental self-injection.
-In case of accidental self-injection, seek medical advice immediately and show the package insert or the label to the physician.
+People with known hypersensitivity to the active substance or to any of the excipients should avoid contact with the veterinary medicinal product.

-To avoid the risk of self-injection, pregnant women should not handle the veterinary medicinal product.
 Avoid contact with skin and eyes.
 In the event of accidental eye or skin contact, wash/irrigate the area with clean running water.
 Seek medical attention if irritation persists.
-Wash hands after use.

 Adverse Reactions